jaslaton/goal-line-offense-prediction/README.md

 ## Project overview
-This project is a work-through of analyzing NFL play-by-play data using Bayesian modeling.
+This project is a work-through for analyzing NFL play-by-play data using Bayesian modeling.

 ## Thanks
 Thank you to those that maintain `nflfastR` for making it possible to play around with NFL data!